Roxy2d/Roxy2d.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi!
-Welcome to my homepage！"
+title: "Dan Zhuo's Homepage(卓丹)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-#add greeting words
+Hi!
+Welcome to my homepage！

 About me
 ------